 - Easements.

-- Possible urban planning restrictions.
+- Any planning restrictions.

-What a specialized lawyer should review
+What a specialist solicitor should check

-- Existence of financial encumbrances.
+- The existence of any financial encumbrances.

-- Legal status of additions or renovations.
+- The legal status of any extensions or renovations.

 This includes:

-- Outstanding property taxes (IBI).
+- Arrears of property tax (IBI).

-- Approved special assessments.
+- Approved special levies.

 - Unpaid utility bills.

-- Administrative penalties.
+- Administrative fines.

 Essential documentation

-- Latest property tax (IBI) receipts.
+- Latest proofs of payment for property tax (IBI).

 - Municipal certificates.